dsboulder/query_reviewer/README.md

  * Fix sql escaping for XHTML compatibility
  * Fixes for deprecation warnings and for 1.9 compatiblity
  * Converts templates to Rails 2 + 3 friends .html.erb naming

+Last commit to main repository was on March 30th, 2009.
+Compiled a variety of fixes that were made since that time.

 ## Installation ##